breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 **The Copy File command.**

-Don't confuse this command with the clipboard copy functionality; it has nothing to do with it.
+Do not confuse this command with the clipboard copy functionality; it has nothing to do with it.

 `cp` will copy an entire file and create a new one with whatever name you decide it should have.